Antivirus vs Anti malware: What’s the Difference?

 Malware and viruses are a major threat to all computer users, especially on the Internet.
 The two terms are used interchangeably on a daily basis, but are they the same?
-In this article, we will give a brief overview of the difference between malware and viruses and then explain the difference between antivirus and anti-malware.
+In this article, we will give a brief overview of the difference between malware and viruses and then explain the difference between Antivirus and Anti-malware.
+Antivirus vs Anti malware

 Antivirus vs. Antimalware